Configuring AWS S3 destinations

 - To use an endpoint other than the default endpoint that is associated with your AWS credentials, provide the host.

-(Optional) You can use filters to modify the data that you are getting from your connection source before it is sent to the destination.
+(Optional) In the Configure Output > Filters section, you can specify filters to modify the data that you are getting from your connection source before it is sent to the destination.

 For more information about the types of filters you can configure, see Reference: Filtering options.